-Once we have chosen an Augmentative and Alternative Communication (AAC) system with a balanced vocabulary, we need to choose the starting grid size for the communication device.
+We have chosen an Augmentative and Alternative Communication (AAC) system with a balanced vocabulary.
+Next, we need to choose the starting grid size for the communication device.

 Many people struggle with this step.
 You might wonder: How many buttons should I start a communication device with?
 How many is too few?
 How many is too much?

 This article will give some suggestions and ideas about what to consider when choosing grid size, including considerations for people with visual and/or physical impairments.
 It will also discuss the benefits of larger grid sizes, and overcoming any challenges with these.